-Enterprises are shifting their data centre strategies towards a mix of different clouds to support their applications and workloads, and they are also moving towards as-a-service models for software and infrastructure.
+Enterprises are shifting their data center strategies towards a mix of different clouds to support their applications and workloads, and they are also moving towards as-a-service models for software and infrastructure.

-These trends show that there is a dramatic change in how data moves through an enterprise – it’s no longer funnelled through the traditional corporate data centre.
+These trends show that there is a dramatic change in how data moves through an enterprise – it's no longer funnelled through the traditional corporate data center.

 One study predicts that by 2020, more than 80% of enterprise workloads will run in the cloud – more than 40% will run on public cloud platforms, according to LogicMonitor.

 As enterprises move to infrastructure-as-a-service (IaaS) and software-as-a-service (SaaS) applications from leading providers like Amazon Web Services, and Microsoft Azure, they will be faced with the challenge of ensuring speed and agility without sacrificing security, performance and reliability.